 The Cabinet Office published in late 2017 a list of 111 points where EU Law intersects with devolved matters.
 This has been supplemented by the publication of the UK Government's Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland on 9 March 2018.
-This analysis sets out the UK Government's provisional assessment of areas of EU law that intersect with devolved competence in each devolved administration.
+This analysis sets out the UK Government's provisional assessment of areas of EU law that intersect of areas of et a law that intersect in each devolved administration.
 24 of the policy areas in question were identified as being subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.
-The Cabinet Office published in April 2019 a Revised Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland.
+The Cabinet Office published in April 2019 a Revised Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland6.
 This revised analysis has reduced the number of policy areas where legislative common frameworks may be required to 21.
 One of these identified areas relates to fisheries management and support.
+This Bill appears to set the high level framework in this area.